apache/incubator-stormcrawler/external/solr/README.md

 ## Solr configuration

-An example collection configuration for each type of data is also provided in the [`solr-example-cores`](solr-example-cores) directory.
+An example collection configuration for each type of data is also provided in the [`cores`](cores) directory.
 The configuration is very basic but it will allow you to view all the stored data in Solr.

 The configuration is only useful as a testing resource, mainly because everything is stored as a `Solr.StrField` which is not very useful for search purposes.
 Numeric values and dates are also **stored as strings** using dynamic fields.